BackofenLab/StoatyDive/README.md

                         CV plot more comparable.
   --border_penalty      Adds a penalty for non-centered peaks.
   --scale_max float     Provide a maximum value for the CV plot.
+  --maxcl int           Maximal number of clusters of the kmeans clustering of
+                        the peak profiles.
+The algorithm will be optimized, i.e., the parameter is just a constraint and not absolute.
+[Default: 15]
+  --sm                  Turn on the peak profile smoothing for the peak
+                        profile classification.
+It is recommended to turn it on.
+  --lam float           Parameter for the peak profile classification.
+Set
+                        lambda for the smoothing of the peak profiles.
+A higher value (> default) will underfit.
+A lower value (< default) will overfit.
+[Default: 0.3] --turn_off_classification
+                        Turn off the peak profile classification.
   --seed int            Set seed for the optimization scheme.
 ```